This post contains affiliate links. Please read my disclosure policy to learn more.

 Step One: Pour your honey into an airtight, freezer-safe glass container.

 Step Two: Leave at least 1” of headspace in your container.
-This means to leave at least 1” of empty space in your container so when your honey expands, it will not break the glass container.
+This means leaving at least 1” of empty space in your container so when your honey expands, it will not break the glass container.

 Step Four: Thoroughly dry the container and rim.
 Then make sure the lid is screwed on tightly.